Constructing group actions on quasi-trees and applications to mapping class groups: Applications of the construction

-The remarkable Masur-Minsky formula says that the word norm $|g|$ of $g$ is coarsely equal to where the sum goes over all (infinitely many) essential subsurfaces $Y$, $M$ is sufficiently large, and $\{\{x\}\}_M$ is defined as $x$ if $x>M$ and as 0 if $x\leq M$.
+The remarkable Masur-Minsky distance formula (Theorem 6.12 in \cite{mm2}) says that the word norm $|g|$ of $g\in MCG(\Sigma)$ is {\it coarsely equal} (i.e., up to a multiplicative and additive error) to where $M$ is sufficiently large, and $\{\{x\}\}_M$ is defined as $x$ if $x>M$ and as 0 if $x\leq M$.
+In \cite{mm2} the distance formula is stated for the ``marking graph", which is quasi-isometric to the mapping class group, see \cite[Section 7]{mm2}.

 Morally, this formula says that $\Psi$ is a quasi-isometric embedding.
 However, the product space is not a metric space (the ``cut-off'' distance is not a metric).

-In this paper we show that essential subsurfaces can be grouped in finitely many subcollections $\bY^1,\bY^2,\cdots,\bY^k$ so that subsurfaces in each $\bY^i$ naturally form the vertices of a ``projection complex'' $\cS_K(\bY^i)$ which turns out to be a quasi-tree (graph quasi-isometric to a tree).
-Moreover, each quasi-tree can be ``blown up'' to a ``quasi-tree of curve complexes'' $\cC(\bY^i)$ by replacing each vertex of $\cS_K(\bY^i)$ by the curve complex of the associated subsurface.
-Everything can be done equivariantly, so that we have an orbit map

-Then the Masur-Minsky formula can be interpreted as saying that this is a quasi-isometric embedding.
-One consequence of this, our main goal at the beginning of this endeavor, is the main theorem in the paper: 0.5cm
+More problematic, although we now have much information about the individual curve complexes, this embedding is in an infinite product which is difficult to work with.